AI-secure/aug-pe/README.md

 ```
 Some key hyperparameters:
 - `noise`: DP noise.
 - `epoch`: we use 10 epochs for DP setting.
-For non-DP setting, we use 20 epochs for Yelp and 10 epochs for other datasets.
+For the non-DP setting, we use 20 epochs for Yelp and 10 epochs for other datasets.
 - `model_type`: model on huggingface, such as ["gpt2", "gpt2-medium", "gpt2-large", "meta-llama/Llama-2-7b-chat-hf", "tiiuae/falcon-7b-instruct", "facebook/opt-6.7b", "lmsys/vicuna-7b-v1.5", "mistralai/Mixtral-8x7B-Instruct-v0.1"].
 - `num_seed_samples`: number of synthetic samples.
 - `lookahead_degree`: number of variations for synthetic sample embedding estimation (line 5 in Aug-PE algorithm).
 Default is 0 (self-embedding).
 - `L`: related to the number of variations to generate candidate synthetic samples (line 18 in Aug-PE algorithm)
 - `feat_ext`: embedding model on [huggingface sentence-transformers](https://huggingface.co/sentence-transformers).
-- `select_syn_mode`: select synthetic samples according to distance ranking or probability.
+- `select_syn_mode`: select synthetic samples according to histogram votes or probability.
 Default is `rank` (line 19 in Aug-PE algorithm)
 - `temperature`: temperature for LLM generation.